srosenthal/rest-demo/README.md

 * Spring MVC - for implementing REST APIs.
 * Spring Boot - sets up Spring without much configuration, and no XML.
 * Spring Data MongoDB - ORM that requires barely any code.
-* MongoDB - runs "embedded" as part of the Gradle build, allowing for a standalone demo.
+* MongoDB - for persistence.

 ## Usage
+To run the server:
+ 1. In the build.gradle file under applicationDefaultJvmArgs, set the 'mongoHostName', 'mongoPort', and 'mongoDatabaseName' properties to point to a running MongoDB instance.
-To run the server on a machine with Java installed use:
+ 2. On a machine with Java installed use the following to start the web server:

 	./gradlew run